-Nice to see our toes still intact as we asked politely for an extension of time and the motion was unopposed by Ocwen and “No Opinion” from CFPB after a reminder.
+Nice to see all toes still intact as the Burkes politely requested an extension of time and the motion was unopposed by Ocwen and “No Opinion” from CFPB after a reminder.
 Maybe the watchdog government agency were smarting from their lower court proceedings being tossed and having to recover with an amended answer by the 29th of September.
 Will they find their ‘bark’?

-Anyways, we received a wonderful filing today, the Court of Appeals for the Eleventh Circuit approving our motion for an extension of time, which will allow us to read up on all the laws and prepare a legally magnificent opening brief and argument.
+Anyways, the Burkes received a wonderful filing today, the Court of Appeals for the Eleventh Circuit approving their motion for an extension of time, which will allow them to read up on all the laws and prepare a legally magnificent opening brief and argument.
 Hat tip to Judge Martin .

 Eleventh Circuit Appeal Docket – Burke (Intervenor-Plaintiff-Appellant) v.
 Ocwen and CFPB, on Appeal from S.D.
 Fla

 Initial Research Confirmed the CFPB continually use different names, e.g. CFPB or BCFP and that their staff are also invoking this behavior.
 The Burkes Questioned Mr. Barrett.

 Appearance of Counsel Form Email to CFPB & Ocwen Counsel

 ELEVENTH CIRCUIT APPEAL #19-13015 CFPB v OCWEN